 ELDER LAW OVERVIEW

-Elder Law provides an integrated approach to resolving the issues facing aging clients including: estate planning, guardianship, preservation and transfer of assets, Medicaid, Medicare, Social Security, SSI, benefits and entitlements, long term care, elder abuse, nursing home issues, mental health issues, disability planning, planning for financial management during life, wills, trusts, powers of attorney, living wills, living trusts and health care proxies.
-The elder law attorney performs a comprehensive review of the client's finances, health care issues, mental health issues, planning in place, support systems available, entitlements, objectives and planning for various scenarios.
-Recent legislation has created many complex issues which the elderly now face, including restrictions on transfers of assets, Medicaid and Medicare benefits.
-Actions taken by seniors with regard to a single matter may have unintended legal effects in other areas.
+Elder Law provides an integrated approach to resolving the issues facing aging clients including: estate planning, guardianship, asset protection (preservation and transfer of assets), benefits and entitlements (Medicaid, Medicare, Social Security, SSI), long term care, elder abuse, nursing home issues, mental health issues, disability planning, and planning for financial and personal needs management during life (Trusts, Powers of Attorney, Living Wills, Health Care Proxies) and after death (Wills, Trusts, beneficiary designations).
+The experienced elder law attorney performs a comprehensive review of the client's finances, health care issues, mental health issues, planning documents already in place, support systems available, benefits and entitlements, objectives, and planning for various scenarios.
+The family dynamic, social supports, and the client's concerns about their loved ones should be considered in doing any planning.
+Recent legislation has created additional issues for the elderly and disabled, including upcoming restrictions on transfers of assets if Medicaid home care is on the horizon, changes to retirement benefits planning and payouts under the SECURE Act, restrictions on Pooled Income Trusts, and other significant Medicaid changes.
+Actions taken by seniors with regard to a single matter may have unintended legal effects in other areas, and should be considered in a comprehensive manner.

 *Disclaimer: The information contained on this website is provided only as general information and is not intended as legal advice, nor should it be used as a substitute for a complete review of your case by an experienced elder law attorney.
 All situations differ.
 By visiting this website, there is no attorney-client relationship established between you and Fern J. Finkel, Julie Stoil Fernandez, or Finkel & Fernandez, LLP.